Human Resources Manager

 How to Become a Human Resources Manager

-Some higher level jobs require a master’s degree in human resources, labor relations, or business administration (MBA).
+Some jobs may require a master’s degree in human resources, labor relations, or business administration (MBA).

 Work Experience in a Related Occupation

 To demonstrate abilities in organizing, directing, and leading others, human resources managers must have related work experience.
-Some managers start out as labor relations specialists.
+Some managers start out as human resources specialists or labor relations specialists.

 Management positions typically require an understanding of human resources programs, such as compensation and benefits plans; human resources software; and federal, state, and local employment laws.

 Although certification is voluntary, it shows professional expertise and credibility, and it may enhance job opportunities.
 Employers may prefer to hire candidates with certification, and some positions may require it.
 The Society for Human Resource Management (SHRM), HR Certification Institute (HRCI), WorldatWork, and International Foundation of Employee Benefit Plans are among many professional associations that offer certification programs.